-When Matrix is first installed, the Reynolds & Reynolds interface is disabled.
-A Graco Technical Support person must enable and test the interface connection between Matrix and the DMS as the last step in commissioning the system.
+When Matrix is first installed, the Excede Interface is disabled.
+A Graco Technical Support person must enable and test the interface connection between Matrix and the DMS using the API authentication key and URLs provided by Procede as the last step in commissioning the system.